joseph-ezekiel/verboheit_mlc/README.md

 # Verboheit Mathematics League Competition API

-This is a proposed backend API for the **Verboheit Mathematics League Competition (VMLC)** — a Django-based platform that powers the registration, examination, scoring, and leaderboard systems for a multi-stage mathematics competition.
+This is a proposed backend API for the [**Verboheit Mathematics League Competition (VMLC)**](https://verboheit.org/).
+A Django-based platform that powers the registration, examination, scoring, and leaderboard systems for a multi-stage mathematics competition.

 The need for this project arose from the vision of scaling the VMLC into a nationwide event that demands a custom, robust platform for efficient operations, participant management, and permission-controlled workflows.
 This API is a foundational piece of that vision and can be integrated with any web or mobile frontend via the [API documentation](https://vlmc-api.readthedocs.io/latest/).